massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 The *sequential manner* means:

-☑️ No skipping - Some inbetween number(s) is(are) NOT missing.
+☑️ No skipping - Some in-between number(s) is(are) NOT missing.

-☑️ No jumping - NOT putting heading level numbers randomely.
+☑️ No jumping - NOT putting heading level numbers randomly.

 <!--
-- [ ] No backword - Numbers does NOT go down from large to small.
+- [ ] No backward - Numbers does NOT go down from large to small.
 -->

 **➣ Yes:** The heading level number is set dynamically, and meets these conditions.